 Klagenfurt - Capital of Carinthia

 For summer vacations, Klagenfurt is ideally located on Lake Wörthersee, one of Europe’s largest and warmest Alpine lakes.
-The city’s Mediterranean climate is responsible for pleasant summer days, sunny winter, colorful fall and a mild spring.Klagenfurt, which was first mentioned in 1192, boasts one of Austria’s historic town centers and was thrice awarded the prestigious Europa Nostra Diploma for its lovingly restored arcaded Renaissance courtyards, which today accommodate modern boutiques, trendy bars, and authentic beer gardens.
-The Lindwurm, a winged dragon that is the landmark of the city was modeled on a legendary dragon, said to have resided in a swamp here long ago, dominates Neuer Platz.
+The city’s Mediterranean climate is responsible for pleasant summer days, sunny winters, colourful falls and mild spring days.Klagenfurt, which was first mentioned in 1192, boasts one of Austria’s historic town centers and was thrice awarded the prestigious Europa Nostra Diploma for its lovingly restored arcaded Renaissance courtyards, which today accommodate modern boutiques, trendy bars, and authentic beer gardens.
+The Lindwurm, a winged dragon, is the landmark of the city and was modeled after an legendary dragon which is said to have resided in a swamp here long ago, dominates Neuer Platz.

 A guided tour of the castle takes you back to the Middle Ages.
 There are also many museums and galleries of international reputation including the Museum of Modern Art, the Provincial Museum with its Roman findings (among them a life-sized bronze statue of a naked boy, called “The Youth from Magdalensberg”), the Wappensaal (heraldic hall), the Diocesan Museum and the Landhaus Gallery.